 Do governmental regulations and supporting policy plays a vital role in promoting new markets that require extensive investment and infrastructure in the inception and initial rollout phase?

-In order to answer the hypotheses that governmental regulations and supporting policy are essential to promote technology that requires extensive investment and infrastructure, the chapter examines the specific question about the critical and influential regulations that create the market of renewable energies.The goal of this chapter is to recognize the factors and differences between leading, significant, and influential countries in this revolution and lagging ones.
+In order to answer the hypotheses that governmental regulations and supporting policy are essential to promote technology that requires extensive investment and infrastructure, the chapter examines the specific question about the critical and influential regulations that create the market of renewable energies.The goal of this chapter is to recognize the factors influencing and differences between leading, significant, and influential countries in this revolution and lagging ones.

 According world bank, setting national VRE targets signals the market that the government is committed to developing renewable energy.
 However, a target itself is not enough, as even the most ambitious goals are meaningless without a clear understanding of what needs to be done or a realistic strategy for implementation (Banerjee, Sinton, Moreno, Primiani, & Seong, 2016, p.
 56).
 Therefore, the government requires to promote a strategy or long-term action plan; to state the required investments, infrastructures and regulations needed to meet the target.
 These actions are typically designed to minimize costs while ensuring reliable and sufficient lectricity supply.

 One can analyze the impact of each regulatory or market instrument individually at the national level, assuming no cross-effect relationship between tools or structural issues and external disputes that may affect the penetration progression.
 Linking all the factors from a global view, and hence a more efficient and proper construction of this resource-intensive market is substantial at the country level.

 The Paris Agreement signed in 2015 to combat global warming and to accelerate and intensify the investments and actions needed for a low carbon prospect.
 Today, several years after, it is an excellent inspection point for conducting systematic analysis and quantitative comparison among countries in order to understand the factors that directly and effectively influence the penetration of VRE.

-This chapter analyzes 131 countries and 31 indicators in various methods in order to understand the influence network, correlations, and to predict the penetration of VRE.
+The analysis brings together developing and developed countries, comparing variable renewable energy capacities.This chapter analyzes 131 countries and 31 indicators in various methods in order to understand the influence network, correlations, and to predict the penetration of VRE.
 The 31 variables examined in this study creates “overidentified model” and cover a wide range of areas - regulation, market, and natural resources.
 Even thou, the possibility that other factors are influencing the progression can never be ruled out.

 The research uses a multi-methods approach (distinction from mixed methods that combines qualitative and quantitative methods (Clark, 2007)).
 Using Pearson correlation matrix, Multivariate regression analysis, Support Vector Machine (SVM), a machine learning method, Chi-squared Automatic Interaction Detector (CHAID) classifier, and Bayesian networks probabilistic graphical model, enable us to merge between the advantages of each method.
 These methods have been widely adopted in the field of medicine and exact science but not in policy studies.
 As far as I know, based on in-depth research in leading academic search engines as of Google Scholar and Microsoft Academic, no previous research has investigated these issues with the following methods.
 All the statistical assessments were performed using XLSTAT software.
-The analysis brings together developing and developed countries, comparing variable renewable energy capacities.